The-Edencore-Project/Edencore-runtime/to_do_list.md

 To_do_lists are an attempt to list and make points on lots of matters and principles that a final build might not include otherwise.

+# Too much or too little?

+The Edencore project has so many md files that a programmer (Mico) has enough material to work with.
+Better too much than too little!